kwaldenphd/apis-python/README.md

 <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license"><img style="border-width: 0;" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" alt="Creative Commons License" /></a>
 This tutorial is licensed under a <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

 ## Lab Goals

+This lab provides an overview of web APIs and how to construct an API call in Python.
+It also covers how to work with the results of an API call in the Python programming environment, and write that data to a JSON file.

+By the end of this lab, students will be able to:
+- Describe the basic components and functionality of a web API
+- Write a basic API call in Python
+- Work with the results of an API call in Python
+- Write the results of an API call to a JSON file

+[Click here](https://raw.githubusercontent.com/kwaldenphd/apis-python/main/apis-python.ipynb) and select the "Save as" option to download this lab as a Jupyter notebook.

 ## Acknowledgements